fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * JS Hint available at https://jshint.com/ for javascript/jquery validation.

 * The Code Institute Python Linter available at https://pep8ci.herokuapp.com/ for python validation.

+* The amiresponsive website available at https://ui.dev/amiresponsive to check responsiveness.

 ### 11.2 Credits